EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 It may then be used by the Natural Person for authentication purposes.

 # 3.2 Messages
+The message flow for obtaining a natural person credential consists of the request and issuance of the actual credential ([3.2.1 Issue Credential](#321-issue-credential)) as well as a sub-message flow that enables the authentication of the applicant ([3.2.2 Present PID](#322-present-pid)).
+It should be noted that the main message flow is controlled by the organisational wallet, while the authentication message flow is carried out by the personal user wallet.
+Both workflows are described according to the DIF-WACI protocol [1].

 ## 3.2.1 Issue Credential

 ### 3.2.1.1 Credential Manifest
+The DIF Credential Manifest is designed to standardize and streamline the issuance and verification of digital credentials.
+It specifies a common structure for defining what information (credentials) an issuer needs from a holder, how this information should be presented, and the criteria for validation.
+This framework enables interoperability across different systems and providers by ensuring that digital credentials can be easily understood and processed regardless of the issuing entity.
+The Credential Manifest facilitates secure, trustworthy, and user-centric identity verification processes, enhancing the efficiency and reliability of digital interactions.

+In the following, the Credential Manifest defines the credentials issued by the EAA Provider.
+In this case, a Natural Person Credential is offered as defined in the corresponding JSON-LD schema.
+The credential manifest also provides information about the provider's DID and the credential formats offered, including the signature algorithms supported.

+The Credential Manifest of the provider is assumed to be known to the Organisation Wallet.
+If it is not known, it must first be requested by sending a `Propose Credential` message to the provider and receiving the manifest in the subsequent `Offer Credential` message, as defined in the DIF-WACI protocol [1].

 ```json
 {